JudahSan/judahsan.github.io/_projects/2_project.md

 </div>

 <div class="caption">
-    Medimartxpress: Your one-stop shop for all health and wellness products.
+    Medimartxpress: Your one-stop shop for medicine and wellness products in Kenya.
 </div>

-{% raw %}

-{% endraw %}